 UPDF allows you to fold and unfold the Comments List.
 The Comments List will help you review all the comments and quickly jump to a specific comment.

 To unfold the Comments List, you need to click the Comments icon on the bottom-right corner.

 Then you will find the Comments List unfold on the right sidebar.
 From here, you can see all the comments on the current PDF document.
-You can click to select and jump to a specific comment, and the selected one will turn on yellow background which means selected.
+You can click to select and jump to a specific comment, and the selected one will turn on a purple borderline which means selected.

 You can delete a comment by clicking the "Three Dots" icon on the top-right corner of each comment and choosing "Delete".

 You can select comments properties when you apply a comment.